apache/zookeeper/zookeeper-docs/src/main/resources/markdown/zookeeperProgrammers.md

 The main class used by a ZooKeeper Java client is the **ZooKeeper** class.
 Its two constructors differ only by an optional session id and password.
-ZooKeeper supports session recovery accross instances of a process.
+ZooKeeper supports session recovery across instances of a process.
 A Java program may save its session id and password to stable storage, restart, and recover the session that was used by the earlier instance of the program.